Skip to content

 Terminal window

-sudo banyan-engine start
+sudo banyan-engine init

-sudo banyan-agent start --node-name <name>
+sudo banyan-agent init

 Checking logs